 - 2 Tbsp Soy Sauce (or Tamari if gluten-free)

 - 1 Tbsp Olive Oil

 - Slice the butternuts in half, remove the pips and scrape with a fork.
-Brush with olive oil and sprinkle with dried herbs, sea salt and black pepper.
+Brush with olive oil and sprinkle with oregano, dried basil and rosemary, sea salt and black pepper.